wheel-is/vibescanner/README.md

 vibescanner /path/to/project --json
 ```

-## how to use this if you're not a real engineer
+## how to use this

-Since you're probably reading this from inside a Cursor window while a language model writes your entire application for you, I'll make this simple.
+Since you're reading this from inside a Cursor window while a language model writes your application for you:

 You don't need to understand what a terminal is.
 Just copy and paste this exact block of text to whatever digital babysitter you're currently employing, and let it do the work you're avoiding: